vikash-bhardwaj/ai-code-companion-documentation/README.md

 To start conversation with AI Code Companion you need to provide your AI Provider Access Key by using below steps, please refer to [above section](#get-your-key) to find steps to get Access Key:

+- Check if you have right AI provider selected in the extension settings, look for setting `AI Code Companion: Api Key` dropdown.
+- If you have multiple AI provider and you want to use separate AI provider for different projects then please change the AI provider in the `Workspace` settings.
+Workspace settings will overwrite the user's settings.
 - Open command palette by pressing `Cmd/Ctrl+Shift+P` from Visual Studio Code
 - Search for `AI Code Companion` in the command palette to find all commands available for extension
 - Look for `AI Code Companion: Set Access Key` and select the command to set the access key.
 Please refer below screenshot: